robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 logPowerDecibel(137); // -14.41 | index: (50-15.75)/0.25 = 137 | samplePerPeriod: 50-0.25*137 = 15.75
 ```

 As we can see strongest bins are exactly where they should be.
-In area between sine waves power is very weak
+In contrast area between sine waves power is very weak
 (around -60 decibels).
 Let's check second parameter - phase:

 ```javascript